 - PT did great job with the economy, improved income inequality, health and education (building tons of universities and schools and strengthening scholarship and study abroad programs).
 Brazil is in great shape with inflation under control, and lowest ever unemployment rate, and a bright bright future.

 - If anyone has any doubts, remember the evil global economic crisis.
-PT must protect jobs and not go in the horrible ways of Fernando Henrique Cardoso (pre-Lula candidate), which will cut job and put the country in downward spiral.
+PT must protect jobs and not go down the horrible ways of Fernando Henrique Cardoso (pre-Lula president), which will cut jobs and put the country in downward spiral.

 - Petrobras is the greatest company in the world and will just be greater in the future.
 Whatever things that could have gone wrong were not my fault, don’t matter anymore, and are evil lies of the opposition that wants to destroy the country and give the company into the hands of evil capitalists